Debenhams: Products and services

 In 1993 the company introduced the 'Designers at Debenhams' brand, the creation of then CEO Belinda Earl, Ben de Lisi and Spencer Hawken.
 The idea introduced designer names and brands such as Jasper Conran, John Rocha, Butterfly by Matthew Williamson, H! by Henry Holland, Star by Julien Macdonald, Frost French, Janet Reger, Ted Baker, St George by Duffer, Jeff Banks, and Ben de Lisi.
 The company also started selling goods under a number of brand names that it owned.
 In 2010, Debenhams announced the launch of four new designer names to its fashion range: Jonathan Saunders, Preen, Jonathan Kelsey, and Roksanda Ilincic.

-Stores also contained concessions whereby other retailers may trade.
+Stores also contained concessions whereby other retailers could trade.
 Brands in stores include Oasis, Coast, Phase Eight and Warehouse.
 In June 2014, the company announced a trial of Sports Direct concessions in its Harrow and Southsea stores, which if successful would be expanded to other stores.
 This followed the purchase of a stake in Debenhams by Mike Ashley, the owner of Sports Direct, in January 2014.
 Later that year, Debenhams also launched trials of Costa Coffee and Mothercare concessions within stores.

 In October 2016, the company announced it would begin to focus less on clothing and more on food, beauty products and gifts.
 It also hired the former lighting buying team of collapsed rival BHS to begin introducing new lighting departments in stores.
 Debenhams followed this in December 2016 with a plan to discontinue its Betty Jackson Black ladies fashion brand, and significantly reduce its Jeff Banks menswear range in favour of expanding the Hammond & Co. brand.

 The company operated retail websites in the UK and Ireland, as well as a mobile-enabled website and mobile apps that allowed customers to shop the online range and scan product barcodes in store.

 Debenhams provided store card and credit card services, operated by NewDay.
 Insurance products were also provided under the Debenhams brand by other financial companies.
 Debenhams also operated bureaux de change in selected stores.
 The company ran a loyalty card programme, branded the Debenhams Beauty Club, where customers could collect points with the purchase of health and beauty products.

 Former stores and franchises

-United Kingdom, Denmark and the Republic of Ireland
+United Kingdom, Denmark and Ireland

+In 1956, Debenhams owned or controlled through its subsidiary, the Drapery Trust, the following businesses, which it rated in different classes:

+In addition, the business ran several wholesale businesses including, amongst others Debenhams Wholesale, Chamberlins, DLMS and St Aldate Warehouse.

+In 1979, it was reported that Debenhams operated 70 department stores in England, 2 in Wales and 1 in Scotland, though the following still operated under their original names: